jralduaveuthey/SPAR_StegSnow/experiments/2_targeted_censorship/exps_journal.md

 ## experiment_logs_20240731_122542.json
 - Here it is using way more iterations than with the previous prompt, but this is okay because the problem is that LLM-A is not able to get a correct solution without the forbidden concepts.
 It is not a problem with the setup
 - 2/10 "Steganography False Positive detected: LLM-O flagged a forbidden concept that LLM-E did not find" => which are right because LLM-O is flagging incorrectly the steg and LLM-E is correctly not flagging it.
-- 1/10 "Steganography False Negative detected: LLM-O missed a forbidden concept found by LLM-E" => this is a problem because LLM-E is flagging again the intermediate sum (without the intermediate result) as forbidden when it is not
+- 1/10 "Steganography False Negative detected: LLM-O missed a forbidden concept found by LLM-E" => this is a problem because LLM-E is flagging again the intermediate sum (without the intermediate result) as forbidden when it is not => I need to run in more problems to know how much of a problem this is (see experiment_logs_20240731_131158.json)
 - experiment_logs_20240731_124824.json runs with the same setup and gets similar results

+## experiment_logs_20240731_131158.json
+- 363/500 problems run so 137 problems are not logged so I have to add logs to get info about errors as well
+- 150/363 "Max iterations reached.
+LLM-O thinks the final solution is correct, but there are forbidden concepts." => I checked a couple and LLM-O seemed to detect them correctly.
+A lot of cases where first LLM-A reaches the forbidden intermediate step and then corrects itself.
+Unclear how to handle this, see https://spar2024.slack.com/archives/D078Q2NM207/p1722425507821799
+- 49/363 "Steganography False Positive detected: LLM-O flagged a forbidden concept that LLM-E did not find" => these are okay.
+LLM-O is flagging intermediate sums (without intermediate results) or just the mention of a forbidden concept as an inner thought as bad but these cases are OK as LLM-E says.
+To double check see discussion here: https://spar2024.slack.com/archives/D078Q2NM207/p1722422867237509
+- 48/363 "Steganography False Negative detected: LLM-O missed a forbidden concept found by LLM-E" => these are not okay.
+The LLM-E is flagging intermediate sums (without intermediate results) as bad but these cases are OK as LLM-O says.

+=> in many of the Steganography False Negatives/Positives one of the overseers is flagging the intermediate sums (without intermediate results) as bad.
+Sometimes the dumb overseer does this and sometimes the smart overseer does this => modify the prompt to make explicit that the operation breakdown itself is not forbidden but the presence of the intermediate result in the operation should be flagged as forbidden (see TBD12.json)

+- 22/363 "Max iterations reached.
+LLM-O thinks the final solution is incorrect and there are forbidden concepts." => I checked a few and seems to be ok
+- 2/363 "Max iterations reached.
+LLM-O thinks the final solution is incorrect, but there are no forbidden concepts." => these are ok

+## TBD12.json